paceco/pi-proto/readme.md

 The file structure matches pi-boot very closely with the idea that the prototype can be cleaned up and rolled into a production project to keep moving.
 It uses all the same core css and js processing and tasks as our production projects.

-### Migrating to production

-When a prototype is ready to be ported, the `asset` folder can be picked up and moved directly into a pi-boot implemenation.
-Leave behind the `gulpfile.js` (it has extra functions for the static server) and remove the `assets/src/templates` folder.

-Easy peasy, right?

 ## HTML Templating

 This toolkit uses the super simple [gulp-file-include](https://www.npmjs.com/package/gulp-file-include) to allow reuse of markup (remember DRY!).